-Lieutenant John F. Kennedy receives one of the Navy’s highest honor for gallantry for his heroic actions as the commanding officer of a motor torpedo boat during World War II on June 12, 1944.
+Lieutenant John F. Kennedy receives the Navy and Marine Corps Medal—one of the Navy’s highest honors for gallantry—for his heroic actions as the commanding officer of a motor torpedo boat during World War II on June 12, 1944.
 The future president also received a Purple Heart for wounds received during battle.

 As a young man, Kennedy had desperately wanted to go into the Navy but was originally rejected because of chronic health problems, particularly a back injury he had sustained playing football while in college.
 In 1941, though, his politically connected father used his influence to get Jack into the service.
-In 1942, Kennedy volunteered for PT (motorized torpedo) boat duty in the Pacific.
+In 1942, Kennedy volunteered for PT (patrol torpedo) boat duty in the Pacific.

 In July 1943, according to the official Navy report, Kennedy and the crew of PT 109 were ordered into combat near the Solomon Islands.
 In the middle of the night on August 2, their boat was rammed by a Japanese destroyer and caught fire.
 Several of Kennedy’s shipmates were blown overboard into a sea of burning oil.
 Kennedy dove in to rescue three of the crew and in the process swallowed some of the toxic mixture.
 (Kennedy would later blame this for chronic stomach problems.)
 For 12 hours, Kennedy and his crew clung to the wrecked hull, before he ordered them to abandon ship.
 Kennedy and the other good swimmers placed the injured on a makeshift raft, and then took turns pushing and towing the raft four miles to safety on a nearby island.